firebase/firebase-js-sdk/docs-exp/auth-types.multifactorerror.md

       }
     });

-// Obtain a multiFactorAssertion by verifying the second-factor.
+// Obtain a multiFactorAssertion by verifying the second factor.

 const userCredential = await resolver.resolveSignIn(multiFactorAssertion);